 Each contributed paper session consists of four independent paper presentations by different authors.
 Each author is allotted approximately 15 minutes for presentation.
 Time is allocated at the end of the session for questions and answers.
 Abstracts submitted for review may have a 1) research or 2) education focus.

 Space will be reserved to display research results, studies of educational evaluation or best practice topics of interest.
 Authors will be responsible for mounting posters, being available to discuss their exhibit and removing posters.
 Abstracts that are highly rated in the review process but not accepted for a formal paper presentation will be invited as a poster presentation.

 Instructions for Authors:

-All applications must be submitted through the NRHA web site.
-Submissions must be received by January 8, 2016, to be considered for the review process.
+All applications must be submitted through NRHA's web site.
+Submissions must be received by January 28, 2016, to be considered for the review process.
 Notification of acceptance for conference presentation will be mailed by February, 2016.
 If you have questions or concerns, please contact Gabriela Boscan at 202-639-0550.

 Contributed Paper Abstract:

 Each submission must include the following: 1) a completed online application form; 2) an abstract attached when prompted during the online application process, which includes the title, is written in English, is no longer than 500 words, single-spaced (12 point font) and no longer than one page in length.
 All abstracts must be in MSWord format.
 If tables, charts or figures are included, these should be counted within the 500 word limit.
 Do not include references.
 Abstracts should not include any identification of the authors.